Our Policy

 What will happen next

-(a) report his findings; and
+(a) report her findings; and

 (b) make proposals for resolving your complaint.